JLin-code/Cybersecurity/1 Cybersecurity Tools/Linux CMD Line Security.md

 Group Tasks:
-12. What groups does ubuntu belong to? adm cdrom sudo dip plugdev lpadmin lxd sambashare
+12. What groups does ubuntu belong to? adm = logs cdrom = disc access sudo = admin rights dip = network dial-up plugdev = USB devices lpadmin = printers lxd = containers sambashare = network file sharing

 13. Give sally the ability to execute sudo commands.
 Next, try to create a new user while logged in as sally.